Lee Kyoung-jun

-Kyoung Jun Lee is a South Korean management professor.
+Lee Kyoung-jun is a South Korean management professor.
 He is a professor of the School of Management at Kyung Hee University.
 He was a visiting professor at UC Berkeley from February to August 2010 and a visiting professor at the Massachusetts Institute of Technology, from September 2009 to January 2010.

 Education

 Lee received B.S.
 (1990), M.S.
 (1992), and Ph.D.
 (1995) in Management Science from KAIST.
 In addition, he also has a master's degree (2001) in Public Administration of Seoul National University, and finished the Ph.D. course (2003) from the same institution.

 Professional career

 He worked as a visiting scientist in the Robotics Institute of Carnegie Mellon University, Pittsburgh, United States from 1996 to 1997.
 He was an assistant professor of School of Business in Korea University from 1999 to 2001.
 From 2001 to 2003, he joined the Graduate School of Public Administration, Seoul National University as a visiting assistant professor.